-Facts - Mrs. R, a retired school teacher, had a cataract operation performed OD by Dr. B, a Fellow of the Academy.
+Facts - Mrs. Russell, a retired schoolteacher, had a cataract operation performed OD by Dr. B, a Fellow of the Academy.
 Her preoperative acuity was OD 20/25 and OS 20/30.
 Vitreous loss occurred during the procedure, although no vitrectomy was done.
 Iridocyclitis and vitritis ensued, followed by a retinal detachment.
 Two reattachment procedures were then unsuccessful because of proliferative vitreoretinopathy.
-Mrs. R is angry about the outcome of her surgery, and she filed a legal claim that she was not informed of the risk of these complications and would have declined the original procedure had she been aware.
-It was subsequently discovered that Dr. B never discussed with Mrs. R the potential risks and benefits of surgery and that his nurse had asked her to sign a long consent document containing technical language about surgical risks including vitreous loss, iridocyclitis, and retinal detachment on the day of the procedure.
-Mrs. R asked no questions and signed the form.
+Mrs. Russell is angry about the outcome of her surgery, and she filed a legal claim that she was not informed of the risk of these complications and would have declined the original procedure had she been aware.
+It was subsequently discovered that Dr. B never discussed with Mrs. Russell the potential risks and benefits of surgery and that his nurse had asked her to sign a long consent document containing technical language about surgical risks including vitreous loss, iridocyclitis, and retinal detachment on the day of the procedure.
+Mrs. Russell asked no questions and signed the form.
 She has asked the Academy whether Dr. B acted unethically.

 It must be stressed that failure to obtain adequate informed consent is a serious ethical violation, even if there is no harm or poor outcome.
 Surgical success, no matter how good the result, is never a justification for failing to obtain informed consent.
 The law supports this concept in a majority of states, in which legal claims can be based on inadequate informed consent even in the absence of injury.
 Dr. B has also clearly violated Rule 2 of the Code of Ethics requiring informed consent.
 In addition, Dr. B’s management of the surgical complication raises concerns: the physician should be competent to manage complications or refer patients to others as required by the condition.
 In this respect, Dr. B may have violated Rules 1 and 4 of the Code of Ethics through lack of competence to manage the vitreous loss and failure to make a timely referral for subspecialty management.